Kin-dza-dza!: Releases

 In 2005, RUSCICO (Russian Cinema Council) released a version with the original Russian sound and additional English and French dubbing.
 It also has subtitles in English and other languages.

 In 2013, a digitally-restored Blu-ray version was released.

-The film is available with English subtitles on YouTube, via Mosfilm.

 Critical response

 Thirty years after its original release, Little White Lies magazine described Kin-dza-dza! as "Mad Max meets Monty Python by way of Tarkovsky" and said it had remained relevant to audiences.
 Russia Beyond agreed that the film was still well-loved by Russians in 2016.

 On 1 December 2016, Google celebrated the 30th anniversary of Kin-Dza-Dza! with a Google Doodle.

 Animated remake

 In 2013, Daneliya released an animated remake of the film, named Ku!
 Kin-dza-dza! (Ку! Кин-дза-дза).
 The animated version was based on the plot of the original film, but was targeted more towards children and international audiences.
 It had a budget of 140 million rubles.
 Ku!
 Kin-dza-dza! won Best Animated Feature Film in the 2013 Asia Pacific Screen Awards.
 The animated remake is mainly a traditionally-animated (drawn-by-hand) feature film, with some computer animation.